Call Us: +32 2 466 00 16

 Scaling a Database in Azure

-Choosing the wrong technology or a bad scaling strategy for data can turn out really expensive.
-In this module, we'll learn how to avoid that.
+Choosing the wrong technology or a poor scaling strategy for data can result in significant expenses.
+In this module, we'll learn how to avoid such pitfalls.

 • Vertical versus Horizontal Scaling